NTNU-IDI/mappe-2025-eliashaugsbakk/README.md

 - **model** holds the **DiaryEntry**-object class and the **Diary** class. **Diary** holds all the **DiaryEntries** in the program in memory while the application is running.
 - **storage** holds **DiaryStorage**.java and a **DTO** class. **DiaryStorage** is responsible for writing and reading entries to and from the disk.
 This stores the data in register/data.json.
 The **Data transfer object** is created as an intermediary to translate between a string representation of all object data.
-- **utils** holds the classes to do operaitons on a collection of diary entries.
+- **utils** holds the classes to do operations on a collection of diary entries.
 Mainly sorting and filtering of the entries.
 - **ui** holds the classes the user will interact with more directly.
 This includes **Formatter** and **Prompter** to format and print output, as well as take user input.
 The main program loop is also here, in **ui.UI**.
 **EntryUI** gives the methods to operate on one diary entry.
 Like reading, editing and deleting an entry. **CollectionUI** holds the methods to create a collection of entries for the user to interact with.
 This makes it easier for the user to find and compare entries.